BeautifulTrouble/beautifulrising/call-for-submissions.md

 <br/>

-**_Beautiful Rising_** will be a modular toolkit of creative activism assembled by activists, organizers and troublemakers across the global south[^1] and launching spring 2016.
+**_Beautiful Rising_** will be a modular toolkit of creative activism assembled by activists, organizers and troublemakers across the global south[^1] and launching August 2016.
 If you’re involved in innovative, creative activism and want to work with us to document your successes (and failures!) for others to learn from them, **we want to hear from you**.

 We are seeking pitches for short, focused entries (ranging from 200 to 1,000 words) on the following: